srpatel2000/Loan-Underwriting-Model/README.md

    * Security Options
       * Use the key pair made when creating EC2 instance (featureprep_ec2.pem)

-Tradeoffs: To handle larger volumes of data, we can upscaling the storage in EC2 instance configuration as well as increasing the number of workers within the EMR configuration.
-By increase the number of workers, we can partition the dataframe and run the label prep among different workers which will reduce the overall runtime.
+Tradeoffs: To handle larger volumes of data, we can upscale the storage in EC2 instance configuration as well as increase the number of workers within the EMR configuration.
+By increasing the number of workers, we can partition the dataframe and run the label prep among different workers which will reduce the overall runtime.

 ## How To Run: